AdguardTeam/KnowledgeBase/docs/guides/collect-har-file.md

     - Button should be in play mode.

-1. If any information is currently displayed in the grid, clear by clicking the **Delete trash can** button next to the play/pause button.
+1. If any information is currently displayed in the grid, clear by clicking the **Empty trash can** button next to the play/pause button.

 1. Select the **Persist Logs** check box on the Network tab.